Get insider access

 Notable Mentions

-• Ninja Mega Kitchen System [BL770, BL770AMZ, BL771]: The Ninja Mega Kitchen System is a mid-range blender that comes with personal jars for single-serve smoothies.
-While the Breville the Fresh & Furious is just as good for preparing single-serve smoothies in its 50oz jar, the Ninja's personal jars make it easy to blend a smoothie and take it on the go.
+The Ninja Mega Kitchen System is a mid-range blender that comes with personal jars for single-serve smoothies.
+While the Breville the Fresh & Furious is just as good for preparing single-serve smoothies in its 50oz jar, the Ninja's personal jars make it easy to blend and take one on the go.
 However, it doesn't make a very smooth blend with fibrous ingredients in its main jar.
-See our review

 • Vitamix 5200:

 The Vitamix 5200 is priced between the Vitamix A3500 and the Vitamix Explorian E310.
 Its 64oz jar has a tall, narrow shape, which can help with blending very small batches of ingredients.
-It's very easy to use for processing recipes like nut butter, so it's a good option if you want a 64oz jar and make a lot of dips and spreads.
+It's easy to use for processing recipes like nut butter, so it's a good option if you want a 64oz jar and make a lot of dips and spreads.
 However, both the A3500 and the Explorian E310 process fibrous ingredients faster.

 See our review